Unsupervised Representation Learning from Sparse Transformation Analysis: Experiments

 \subsubsection{Implementation Details}

 Algorithm~\ref{alg:training} presents the training algorithm of our method.
 In practice, it is hard to learn both components ${\vy}_t$ and $\Tilde{\vg}_t$ simultaneously from the very beginning as the model could learn to use the speed $\Tilde{\vg}_t$ for choosing vector fields (by tuning the magnitude).
 To avoid this issue, we divide the training process into two stages.
 In the first stage, we only train the spike components ${\vy}_t$ to learn to select the basis vector fields.
-Then in the second stage, we introduce the slab component $\Tilde{\vg}_t$ into the training to learn the additional control of the transformation speed.
+The first stage focuses exclusively on training the spike variables until convergence, which we determine based on two explicit criteria: \textbf{(1) Sparsity Criterion}: The average sparsity ratio (percentage of inactive elements) of the spike variables becomes sufficiently high (\emph{i.e,} $||\vy_t||_0 < 1+\eta$ where $\eta$ is a small tolerance constant we set to $0.3$).
+This ensures that the spike variables effectively select the relevant transformation vector fields. \textbf{(2) Convergence Criterion}: The approximation error stabilizes and does not further reduce, confirming that the selected vector fields adequately capture the underlying transformations.
+After meeting both criteria, we initiate the second training stage and introduce the slab variable $\Tilde{\vg}_t$ into the training to learn the additional control of the transformation speed.
 We see that this two-stage training strategy can help the optimization of these two components.
 We leave the rest of the implementation details to Sec.
 C of the supplementary material.